tagarikdi/2021-DEV1-064/README.md

 You execute the first end point ([localhost:8080/api/tictactoe/new](http://localhost:8080/api/tictactoe/new)) which will generate an id which allows you to play the game in the second end point ([localhost:8080/api/tictactoe/play](http://localhost:8080/api/tictactoe/play)) we give the name of the player (X or O), X is play the first time, and the values (between 0 and 2) of each row and column of our matrix (3X3)

-Note: for the second end point which had a POST method, we must introduce the data in Body-> raw-> JSON:
+Note: for the second endpoint which had a POST method, we must introduce the data in Body-> raw-> JSON:

 json
 {